Domestic violence: criminal justice system ‘not suitable for purpose’, says Coroner

 These included pressure and possible retaliation from their partners’ families as well as retribution by their partners upon release.
 The women themselves may also have been reluctant to see their partners imprisoned, aware that too many Aboriginal men are already in gaol.

-Judge Cavanagh also commented on perceptions of the criminal justice system in Town Camps – where the fatal attacks occurred on Kwementyaye Murphy (Hoppy’s Camp), Kwementyaye Nelson (Abbott’s Camp) and Kwementyaye Coulthard (just outside Larapinta Valley Town Camp).
+Judge Cavanagh comments on perceptions of the criminal justice system in Town Camps – where the fatal attacks occurred on Kwementyaye Murphy (Hoppy’s Camp), Kwementyaye Nelson (Abbott’s Camp) and Kwementyaye Coulthard (just outside Larapinta Valley Town Camp).

 “Law and order is not likely to be seen in a positive light in the Town Camps,” he says.
 “The ‘law’ tips out the alcohol, it removes children from families and takes members of the community (usually men) to prison”.